Frequently Asked Questions

 When you register the plug-in, you must agree to the license agreement or you cannot register.
 If you are registering the plug-in every time your solution opens, then the license agreement is going to show every time.
 You can, however, add an extra parameter to the register function to automatically agree to the license and the window will never show.
 Add the fourth parameter to the Register function like this:

 All licenses (excluding the Developer license) save the registration to the computer, so registration only needs to be done once.
-If you use a startup script like this with a license other than the Site/Worldwide, you may inadvertently exceed your license using this parameter.
+If you use a startup script like this with a license other than the World license, you may inadvertently exceed your license using this parameter.

 Permalink | Top